QiquWong/jpad/README.md

 # JPAD, a Java Program toolchain for Aircraft Designers

 JPAD is a Java software library, a toolbox providing a set of classes and utility functions that you can use to build software systems.
-Some features of JPAD are dependent on some native libraries that are provided only for the Windows 64-bit platform.
-These libraries are open source and users of other platforms, such as Linux or Mac OSX, must build their own version.

 The typical user of JPAD is the aircraft designer, one who is interested in aerodynamic or performance predictions and in parametric studies.
 The principal focus of the library is the overall aircraft model, conceived as a set of interconnected and parametrized submodels: the wing and its variants (horizontal tail, vertical tail, canard), the fuselage, nacelles, the propulsion system.